-- Carmarthenshire County Council; SLA's Payroll / Pension, Minerals - South Wales Local Authority Purchasing Group - Brecon Beacons & Snowdonia National Parks Authorities, brokerage Insurance / joint IT manager and Mosaic project Community Consultation; there has been significant engagement with Town and Community Councils on the changes in planning guidance and on Budget priorities for the Authority.

-- Future Landscapes Wales programme - Public Services Board - Apprenticeship scheme with Brecon Beacons National Park and Torfaen Borough Council - National Park Partnership on corporate social responsibility options and other sponsorship funding - The UK National Parks on support services benchmarking.
+- Carmarthenshire County Council; SLA's Payroll / Pension, Minerals - South Wales Local Authority Purchasing Group - Brecon Beacons & Snowdonia National Parks Authorities, brokerage Insurance / joint IT manager; there has been significant engagement with Town and Community Councils on the changes in planning guidance and on Budget priorities for the Authority. - Public Services Board - National Park Partnership on corporate social responsibility options and other sponsorship funding - The UK National Parks and National Parks Wales.